-Example – if the advertisement is an actual object like a beverage that has a recognizable brand due to the its “color, name, shape, trade dress, or the like,” the quality of the ad impression may vary based on whether or not a player or actor within the game interacted with it, or it was just visible within the game.
+For example – if the advertisement is an actual object like a beverage that has a recognizable brand due to its “color, name, shape, trade dress, or the like,” the quality of the ad impression may vary based on whether or not a player or actor within the game interacted with it, or it was just visible within the game.
 If a game player “spills it, grabs it, drinks it, and the like,” that would be considered a higher quality level of interaction and may count as a higher quality ad impression.

 Angle of vision – the perceived angle from which the advertisement is viewed.
 Is the ad in direct view of the game player, or at an angle to it, or looking away from it completely?